-CCS students are given the opportunity to develop skills in critical thinking, communication, purposeful decision making and technical ability.
+Charlottesville Catholic School students are given the opportunity to develop skills in critical thinking, communication, purposeful decision making and technical ability.
 In the classroom you will find that original art production and independent problem solving is encouraged.
 Principles of design are taught as tools to be used to effectively communicate meaning.
 Collaborative learning opportunities and cross-curricular instruction are important elements of our program – providing our students with an integrated learning experience.

 The Elementary program is exploratory and conceptual in nature.
 Children are able to explore a variety of thinking processes, art forms, materials and techniques, and sources for inspiration such as observation, memory, and imagination.
 Students look at, talk and write about art from different cultures and times, as well as their own art and art of peers.
 Students use creative, critical and design thinking processes to solve problems or challenges to make meaning of their world.

 By examining their own lives and experiences, our students can consider the enduring ideas from a personal perspective.
 Students need personal connections to make their ideas worth pursuing.
 Some of the enduring ideas explored by our elementary students include the following: